mortezakowkabi/jcb-persian-documentation/002-Intro-to-JCB.md

    ```
 3. Recompile and Install.

-If you click **Edit** without permission, Joomla shows a “not permitted” message.
+If you click **Edit** without permission, Joomla shows a "not permitted" message.
 Login as an authorized user to see the edit form.

 ---